-Letters of recommendation help us understand the kind of a student, thinker, and person you are.
-They can lend insight into the contribution that you will make to our community.
+Letters of recommendation help us to understand the kind of a student, thinker, and person you are.
+They lend insight into the possible contribution that you will make to our community.

-Obtaining a recommendation may sound like a simple task, especially when compared to preparing for the LSAT.
-However, do not postpone this task.
-Give your recommender sufficient time to prepare and submit your letter early.
+Although obtaining a recommendation may seem like a simple task, especially when compared to preparing for the LSAT, do not postpone this task.
+Give your letter writers ample time to prepare and submit their recommendation letters early.

 Frequently Asked Questions

 Whom should I ask to write a letter of recommendation?

-We prefer that applicants submit two or three recommendations, although up to four are accepted.
+You may submit up to 4 recommendations letters.
+Most applicants submit 2-3.
 They should be from academic sources who know you and your classroom work well.
 Ideally, each letter will provide comparative comments that distinguish you from your peers.
 Examples of academic sources include professors, teaching assistants, graduate student instructors, and thesis advisers.
 Letters from work supervisors or colleagues are acceptable if you have been out of school for some time (usually, 5 years or more).
 Letters from family friends, famous people, or relatives are not helpful.